dmkgll/dd/index.md

 HTML and JavaScript on this site is human readable.

-pages are designed to be saved for offline use (although images usually must be downloaded separately)
+pages are designed to be saved and/or printed as PDF for offline use (although images usually must be downloaded separately)

-2017-2022 David DiPaola.
+2024 dm.
 Licensed under CC0 (public domain)

-Generated: 2022-10-16
+Generated: 2024-01-09